Priest Point, Washington

-Priest Point is a former census-designated place (CDP) in Snohomish County, Washington, United States.
-The population was 779 at the 2000 census.
+Priest Point is a residential area within the Tulalip Indian Reservation in Snohomish County, Washington, United States.
+It was a census-designated place (CDP) during the 2000 census with a population of 779.
 The CDP was discontinued at the 2010 census.

 Based on per capita income, one of the more reliable measures of affluence, Priest Point ranks 74th of 522 areas in the state of Washington to be ranked.